john-lemon/SimpleServer/README.md

 # SimpleServer
-Extension of Python HTTP server for GET and POST methods
+Extension for Python HTTP server to add GET and POST methods